franck01081991/ubuntu-autoinstall/README.en.md

   installer ISO.
 - `make baremetal/clean`: remove generated artefacts.
 - `make lint`: run the CI linter suite locally.
+- `make baremetal/list`: inspect the Git-tracked hosts and hardware profiles at a glance.
+- `make baremetal/list-hosts`: display only `baremetal/inventory/host_vars/` entries.
+- `make baremetal/list-profiles`: display only `baremetal/inventory/profiles/hardware/` entries.

+Run `make baremetal/list` before launching the ISO wizard to double-check the inventory and combine it with the troubleshooting guide (`docs/troubleshooting.md`, FR) for the most common failure modes.

 ## Validation and CI/CD